We have an extensive range of assistive learning technology, each packed with features catering to specific literary and

 Neurodiversity in Prisons

 Prison education and support services are in a state of change where learning difficulties, such as dyslexia or other neurodiverse needs, are starting to be identified.
 As a result, the number of inmates with special educational needs is becoming better understood.
 Ongoing research indicates that 60% of inmates have weak literacy skills, 20% potentially being functionally illiterate.

-Following a 2016 review of prison education by Dame Sally Coates, she described it as one of the “pillars of effective rehabilitation.”
 Here at Scanning Pens, we have found the potential of our assistive technology in supporting reading independence and ensuring quality in the access to education, therefore aiding rehabilitation.

 It was important to provide the relevant evidence that our pens were safe to use within the prison environment.
 Standard fire risk assessments were carried out by the CQC, along with necessary security measures to ensure compliance.
 A fire health and safety document was created, which outlines everything in more detail.